PowerShell/SecretStore/Docs/DesignDoc.md

 For non-interactive automation scenarios, the `Do Not Prompt` option can be configured, to suppress user prompting.
 In this case a `Microsoft.PowerShell.SecretStore.PasswordRequiredException` exception is thrown if there is no valid session password.
-The `Unlock-SecretStore` cmdlet can be used to set the password for the current PowerShell session.
+The `Unlock-SecretStore` cmdlet can be used (typically by automation) to provide the password for the current PowerShell session.
 The password will remain valid until the password timeout expires.

 ## Security